Innovative global producers inspire ‘sustainable profitability’ in northern beef production

 Breeding polled cattle

-“One of the key profit drivers in the northern beef industry is herd fertility as adapted, fertile cattle perform well with limited inputs, which is good for business and good for the environment,” Michael said.
+“A key profit driver in the northern beef industry is herd fertility as adapted, fertile cattle perform well with limited inputs.This is good for business and the environment,” he said.

-“Michael suggests developing strategies for selecting cattle that are adapted to northern conditions.
-Stick to your plan and the cattle that are suited will reproduce and thrive, while the cattle that are not adapted should be removed, which would allow you to move the herd more quickly towards your goal.
+Developing strategies for selecting cattle that are adapted to northern conditions are key.
+Stick to your plan and the cattle that are suited will reproduce and thrive, while others should be removed and move more quickly towards your goal.

 Michael said, with increasing scrutiny of animal husbandry practices, an increase in polled genetics across northern herds could also have vast benefits.